 Coronavirus disease COVID-19

 The spread of the SARS-CoV-2 virus in Slovenia is currently still manageable, so the Government on 15 May announced an end to the epidemic, which it declared on 12 March, based on an expert assessment by the National Institute of Public Health and provided for by the Communicable Diseases Act.

 The latest data

 Despite the end to the epidemic, the virus remains among us requiring consideration of all measures to be taken into account.

-Despite the gradual relaxation of protective measures, all larger public gatherings are still prohibited in Slovenia.
+Despite the gradual easing of measures, all mass gatherings and public gatherings are still prohibited in Slovenia.

-Hence, a maximum of 50 people may gather and socialise in public at the same time and same place.
-In addition, accommodation providers with more than 30 rooms are open and available again, as are spa accommodations, wellness centres, gyms, swimming pools, and water activities.
+Accommodation facilities with more than 30 rooms are open and available to guests again, as are accommodation facilities with spa facilities, wellness and fitness centres, swimming pools and water activities.

 Are you worried that you have been infected?